Environmental Response Fund (ERF) grants are used to fund the assessment and cleanup of contaminated sites in Hennepin County.

 Funding available

-Approximately $1.0 – $1.2 million is distributed every grant round.
+Approximately $1 – $1.2 million is distributed every grant round.
 Awards vary depending on the project, the amount of available grant funding and the list of applications received.
 No funding match is required.
-Grantees can start incurring costs the day after County Board approval.
+Grantees can start incurring costs the day after approval by the Hennepin County Board.

 ERF grant recipients